The Difference Between Collagen and Gelatin

 How to Boost Collagen Production

-Some tips you may try to support your body’s healthy collagen production and your overall health include:
+Collagen production naturally decreases as we age.
+Tips you may try to support your body’s healthy collagen production and your overall health include:

-- Eat foods that are rich in Proline such as asparagus, cabbage, free-range eggs, mushrooms, watercress, and tempeh.
+- Eat foods that are rich in proline such as asparagus, cabbage, free-range eggs, mushrooms, watercress, and tempeh.

-- Eat foods rich in Glycine, such as bananas, cauliflower, kale, spinach, cucumber, and beans.
+- Eat foods rich in glycine, such as bananas, cauliflower, kale, spinach, cucumber, and beans.

 - Drink bone broth regularly.
-It is a highly nutritious drink with lots of collagen.

 - Eat clean protein such as grass-fed beef, free-range poultry, and organ meats.